 1. N Engl J Med 1997;336:153-162.

-Clinical Topics: Anticoagulation Management, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Statins, Interventions and Coronary Artery Disease
+Clinical Topics: Anticoagulation Management, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Atherosclerotic Disease (CAD/PAD), Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Statins, Interventions and Coronary Artery Disease

 Keywords: Cholestyramine Resin, International Normalized Ratio, Coronary Artery Disease, Myocardial Infarction, Follow-Up Studies, Atherosclerosis, Lovastatin, Cholesterol, LDL, Warfarin, Constriction, Pathologic, Coronary Artery Bypass, Triglycerides

 < Back to Listings